Accreditation

 Note: One hour of engagement/attendance is equivalent to 1 CPD point.

-- Attendance at psychotherapy conferences, symposiums, lectures, workshops, seminars, reading groups or other shared learning environments that address individual and group psychotherapy and organisational theory and practice.
-A maximum of 15 points is awarded per year in this category.
+3. Attendance at psychotherapy conferences, symposiums, lectures, workshops, seminars, reading groups or other shared learning environments that address individual and group psychotherapy and organisational theory and practice.
+15 CPD points per year must be taken from this category.

 Upload your completed form